bkomorniczak/glowing-octo-guide/README.md

 Through this README, we aim to provide a comprehensive guide on how our project was conceived, developed, and can be implemented by others interested in exploring the intersection of NLP and gaming.
 We hope this project inspires further innovation in the field and serves as a valuable learning resource for students and developers alike.

-# Prerequisites
+## Prerequisites
 Before you begin the installation process, ensure that you have Java 17 installed on your system.
 Java 17 is essential for running the Minecraft server and the chat-bot application.
-If you do not have Java 17 installed, you can download it from the official Java website.
+If you do not have Java 17 installed, you can download it from the official Java site.
-# Setting Up the Project
+## Setting Up the Project
 To make the installation process as straightforward as possible, we have created a Gradle build task.
 This task simplifies the process, allowing you to set up and run the project with a single command.
 Here are the steps to get everything up and running:

-## Clone the Repository:
+### Clone the Repository:
 First, clone the project repository to your local machine using Git.
 You can do this by running the following command in your terminal:

 ![git](git.gif)

 `git clone git@github.com:bkomorniczak/glowing-octo-guide.git`
-## Navigate to repository
+### Navigate to repository
 Once the repository is cloned, navigate to the project directory:

 `cd glowing-octo-guide`
-## Running the program
+### Running the program
 To run the project, execute the following command in the project's root directory:

 `./gradlew runAll`

 This command will trigger the Gradle build task that we have set up.
 It takes care of compiling the code, setting up the necessary dependencies, and starting the Minecraft server.
-# Development environment description
+## Development environment description
 In our development workflow, we leverage GitHub Actions as the foundation for our Continuous Integration (CI) process.
 The CI pipeline encompasses various tasks aimed at ensuring the reliability and quality of our codebase.
 The following key components are integral to our CI setup:
 ### Gradle build task
 Our Gradle build task is a fundamental step in the CI process.
 Gradle is used to compile, assemble, and package our Java-based projects.
 This ensures that the code is correctly compiled and can be executed in the intended environment.